shieldgenerator7/Ersatzica/Awoomoons Story/Awoomoon's Story.md

 “Yes.
 And it’s a bit more complicated than that, especially when you factor in combat.
 I'm gonna be a master fighter.
 Turning things to stone and destroying them.
 I’ll be a formidable force!”

 Huripka smiled.
 “Yes, you will. *We* will.”

+And they did.
+The next day, Awsoodoo showed up to Pea-Fo training, and behind him was none other than Huripka.

+Soofawkoo nodded at her and held his head up high, higher than normal.
+He glowed like a proud father would.

+She bowed back, humbling smiling.

+“Class, today we have two announcements.
+First, as many of you may know by now, Awsoodoo has finally earned his black sash!”

+They all cheered.

+“Second, I’d like you to welcome a new pupil, Awoomoon!”
+He gestured to the wolf in the back row.

+“But my name is Huripka and I’ve been here before—”

+Soofawkoo held up a hand.
+“Awoomoon here has earned a brown sash by placing second in the tournament, getting bested by none, other than Awsoodoo.
+Welcome, Awoomoon!”

+“Welcome, Awoomoon!”
+The class repeated.

+Awoomoon took two bows.

+“Welcome, *Awoomoon*.”
+Awsoodoo bowed jokingly.

+Awoomoon smirked.
+“Not you too.”
+She playfully pushed him.

+She trained with them, sparred with them, and exchanged tips with them.
+Although she couldn’t learn any of the petrifying moves, and still didn’t know half of the brown sash moves, she knew exactly how to counter them.
+Soofawkoo regularly had her present her counters to show to the newer pupils.
+She helped train a new generation of peacock fighters, enhancing Pea-Fo with her own wolf moves.